YiLu0259/Yi-Lu-academic/content/authors/admin/_index.md

       year: ""
 superuser: true
 ---
-I’m Yi Lu, currently working in the [Healthy Aging Lab](https://www.human.cornell.edu/hd/research/labs/healthyaging/home) at Cornell University, U.S. My research focus on lifespan development, especially people's aging process.
-One of my ongoing projects studies the age differences in temporal self-continuity, i.e., the psychological connectedness between our current self and a distant past/ future self.
-I’m also interested in the socially extensive self, such as the social discounting that people offer benefits to others according to the perceived social distance.
-In parallel to my research, I work as a mentor for Extended Project Qualification (EPQ), assisting high school students on their first social science project.
+I’m Yi Lu, currently working in the [Healthy Aging Lab](https://www.human.cornell.edu/hd/research/labs/healthyaging/home) at Cornell University, U.S. My research focus on lifespan development, especially people's aging process in self-concepts and social relations, and decision-making outcomes.
+In parallel to my research, I serve as a member of the Grad Student Committe at Psych Department, Cornell, and work as a mentor for Extended Project Qualification (EPQ), assisting high school students on their first social science project.
 I have a cat named Pouncival.